 NRA Publications will present its 18th annual Golden Bullseye Awards and Golden Bullseye Pioneer Award at an invitation-only breakfast on Saturday, April 18, during the 2020 NRA Annual Meetings & Exhibits in Nashville, Tenn.

-“We are pleased to announce the winners of the 2019 Golden Bullseye Awards,” said Doug Hamlin, Executive Director of NRA Publications.
-“Selected by a seven-member committee consisting of editors, graphic designers and veteran NRA Publications staff, they epitomize what NRA members seek in their shooting and hunting equipment—outstanding performance, innovation and value.
+“We are pleased to announce the winners of the 2020 Golden Bullseye Awards,” said Doug Hamlin, Executive Director of NRA Publications.
+“Selected by a six-member committee consisting of editors, graphic designers and veteran NRA Publications staff, they epitomize what NRA members seek in their shooting and hunting equipment—outstanding performance, innovation and value.
 Congratulations to those who have created the industry’s best new products.”

 To qualify for consideration for a Golden Bullseye Award, the product must have been:

 - Recently introduced and available to consumers prior to the selection of the Golden Bullseye Awards;

 - Used/tested by a staff member or regular contributor to the magazine and/or affiliated media;

 - Reliable in the field, meeting or exceeding the evaluator’s expectations;

 - Readily perceived as a value to the purchaser; and